edwintrumpet/my-finances-app-recent/README.md

 To work in this project with the previous scripts execute the following instructions

 - Install dependencies
+- Create `.env.dev` file as `.env.example` file with the corresponding values
 - Run app in develop mode

 ## Deploy